DelazJ/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   a new widget is added at the bottom of the panel showing, if applicable, metadata for the selected item.

-The entries in the :guilabel:`Browser` panel are organised hierarchically, and there are several top level entries:
+The entries in the :guilabel:`Browser` panel are organized hierarchically, and there are several top level entries:

 #. :guilabel:`Favorites` where you can place shortcuts to often used locations